Municipal Incorporation Process for Okanagan Falls

 Decision-making

-Like all other local governments, a new municipal council would be accountable to voters for decisions it is empowered to make under provincial law.
+Like all other local governments, a new municipal council will be accountable to voters for decisions it is empowered to make under provincial law.

 The Province is also exploring how Osoyoos Indian Band could engage with a new council as part of a new government-to-government relationship.
 Many local governments have worked with First Nation partners to enter into agreements on areas of mutual interest.